 If you experience any changes to your period while using Hana it is really important that you continue taking your pill at the same time each day as normal.

 “Hana contains an ingredient called desogestrel which works to inhibit ovulation,” says pharmacist and sexual health expert, Deborah Evans*.
-“However, using Hana can affect your period, in different ways for different people.”
+“However, using desogestrel can affect your period, in different ways for different people.”

 So how can Hana affect your period?
 Read on to find out…

-Between 20 and 30% of those taking Hana can experience more frequent bleeding when using the pill.
+What will your period be like on a desogestrel mini pill?
+The answer is it’s different for different people.
+Between 20 and 30% of those taking Hana can experience more frequent bleeding when using desogestrel contraceptive pills.
 Some people can also experience spotting, or bleeding when you are not having your period which may be just slight staining which may not even require a pad, or heavier bleeding like a light period.
 You may need to use tampons or sanitary towels.

 Of course, what counts as “heavy” bleeding may be different for you than for someone else.
 So judge any changes in your bleeding against what is normal for you as an individual.

 “You know your body best,” says Deborah, “So if you do notice anything that concerns you, don’t be afraid to ask your pharmacist or doctor about it.”